What Vitamins Shouldn’t Be Taken Together?

 Bottom Line

 The body stores fat-soluble vitamins—including Vitamins A, D, E, and K—and they’re absorbed more easily in the presence of dietary fat, so avoid taking them on an empty stomach.
 Take them with a meal or snack that includes a healthy fat.
 Water-soluble vitamins—including the B Vitamin family and Vitamin C—are found in the water-based tissues of the body and should be taken with water and food.
 What vitamins shouldn’t be taken together?
 Mineral supplements—often because they affect the absorption of one another.
-Other individual nutrient supplements (like B Vitamins) pair well together because they enhance how one another works in the body.
+Other individual nutrient supplements (like B Vitamins) work well together in the body.
 Your best bet is to follow the directions on the supplement package.
 And talk to your doctor about your supplement routine, asking about any questions or concerns.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.